Gifted Learners · Ages 4.5 – 14

 Assess

-Scoring in a high percentile on a standardized achievement test — a single data point defining a whole child.
+A high percentile on a standardized achievement test — a single data point defining a whole child.

 Accelerate